 Almonty is a publicly traded company listed on the TSX Venture Exchange (the "TSX-V") under the symbol "AII".
 The principal business of Almonty is the production of tungsten concentrate and the advancement of exploration and development activities at the Los Santos Project.
 The Los Santos Project is a tungsten mine located approximately 50 kilometres from Salamanca, in western Spain.
-The mine has been in production since 2008 and produces tungsten concentrate products which are currently sold under a long-term supply agreement.
+The mine has been in production since 2008 and produces tungsten concentrate products.
 The mine was opened in June 2008 and commissioned in July 2010 by its former owner, Heemskirk.

-The tungsten business outlook has weakened since mid-2012.
-Market demand for tungsten concentrate softened during the first quarter of fiscal 2013 resulting in price weakness that has persisted into the second quarter of fiscal 2013.
-However, management believes that recent improvement in the overall recovery of global economic activity coupled with continued indications of a recovery in global demand should have a positive impact on the price of APT in the near-term.
-Longer term, Almonty believes that continued forecasted demand increases will lead to supply shortages for tungsten concentrates and sustained higher prices.
+The short-term tungsten business outlook has stabilized since the end of 2012.
+Market demand for tungsten concentrate rebounded during the second quarter of fiscal 2013 resulting in price stabilization in the US\$350/MTU range that has continued into the first few weeks of the third quarter of 2013.
+However, management believes that the recent volatility in the overall recovery rate of global economic activity, and more specifically a softening in demand for commodities in general, will continue throughout the balance of fiscal 2013.
+Longer-term we expect the recovery in global economic output and global demand will have a positive impact on the price of APT and that continued forecasted demand increases will lead to supply shortages for tungsten concentrates and sustained higher prices.

-Tungsten prices according to the MB European quotation for APT (from which Almonty's concentrate prices are derived by varying formulae under its long-term supply agreement) have remained in the US\$300/MTU level during the first quarter of fiscal 2013.
-The price is down considerably from recent highs of US\$440/MTU experienced in the fall of 2011 and from the US\$383/MTU average experienced in the three months ended September 30, 2012.
-The average quoted price for European APT for the twelve months ended September 30, 2012 was US\$412/MTU and the average price for the three month period ended December 31, 2012 was US\$323/MTU.
-Almonty prices its tungsten concentrate product in relation to the prior month's average quoted price for APT on the MB European quotation service.
-The price Almonty received for its tungsten concentrate during the year was negatively impacted by the decline in the MB European quoted price and resulted in a lower average price for its tungsten concentrate in the three months ended December 31, 2012 when compared to prior periods during the 2012 fiscal year.
+Tungsten prices according to the MB European quotation for APT (from which Almonty's concentrate prices are derived by varying formulae under its long-term supply agreement) have stabilized in the US\$350/MTU level during the second quarter of fiscal 2013.
+Although the price is still down considerably from the highs of US\$440/MTU experienced in the fall of 2011 and from the US\$383/MTU average experienced in the three months ended September 30, 2012, it has shown signs of stabilization.
+The average quoted price for European APT for the twelve months ended September 30, 2012 was US\$412/MTU, the average price for the three month period ended December 31, 2012 was US\$323/MTU and the average price for the three months ended March 31, 2013 was US\$325/MTU Almonty prices its tungsten concentrate product in relation to the prior month's average quoted price for APT on the MB European quotation service.
+The price Almonty received for its tungsten concentrate during the three months ended March 31, 2013 was positively impacted by the increase in the MB European quoted price and resulted in a higher average price for its tungsten concentrate in the three months ended March 31, 2013 when compared to the three month period ended December 31, 2012.
+The average price received for Tungsten concentrate during the three month period ended March 31, 2013 was down approximately 25% when compared to the US\$436/MTU average MB European quoted for APT for the three months ended March 31, 2012.